Internet-Draft Multipath QUIC November 2024

 Path Identifier:

-The path identifier pre-allocated of the Destination Connection ID.
-This field identifies the packet number space of the 0-RTT and 1-RTT packets which are acknowledged by the ACK_MP frame.
+The Path ID associated with the packet number space of the 0-RTT and 1-RTT packets which are acknowledged by the PATH_ACK frame.

-The PATH_ABANDON frame informs the peer to abandon a path and retire the Path ID associated.
+The PATH_ABANDON frame informs the peer to abandon a path.

 PATH_ABANDON Frame {